wolfenrain/multi_window/multi_window/README.md

 ### Linux Setup

-No setup required for Linux.
+No setup is required for Linux.

 ### MacOS Setup